Tickets to this special exhibition include General Admission access.

 Tickets are timed entry every 30 minutes.

-On Wednesdays at 3:15 p.m., Soul of a Nation ticket holders can join a tour of the exhibition.
+On Wednesdays at 3:15 p.m., Soul of a Nation ticket holders can join a Women of Soul of a Nation tour, featuring the female artists in the exhibition.

 This exhibition is organized by Tate Modern, London in collaboration with The Broad, Los Angeles, Crystal Bridges Museum of American Art, Bentonville, Arkansas and Brooklyn Museum, New York.
 Curated by Mark Godfrey, Senior Curator, International Art and Zoe Whitley, Research Curator, Tate Modern.
 The Broad presentation is curated by Sarah Loyer, Associate Curator and Exhibitions Manager.